mahmoud-azadeh/CFAR10-Cpp/README.md

 The `cfar10.cpp` file is a simple C++ program that reads the CFAR10 binary files, which are available at here (https://www.cs.toronto.edu/~kriz/cifar.html).

-The `cfar` class reads the binary files and creates three datasets: train, validation, and test.
-Each dataset contains three variables: `X`, `y`, and `cardinality`.
-These variables correspond to features, labels, and the length of the dataset, respectively.

 -----
 To compile and run the C++ code in Linux:
 ```bash